nctruong/technical-assets/instruction_and_explanation.md

 But we also have: AB**CDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD**CD.

 My solution is: I find the direct route with shortest direct distance.
-Because we want to find the route with maximum stops (in case of round trips) but it's distance is less than a number like 30.
+Because we want to find the route with maximum stops (in case of round trips) but its distance is less than a number like 30.

 => The maximum stops = number / mininum distance of direct route.